 AccessAbility Services is committed to providing accommodations and services to students with disabilities in order ensure access to the campus environment.
 AAS engages in an interactive process with each student and review request for accommodations on a case-by-case basis.
 The office considers each student’s condition(s), history, experience, and request in order to determine eligibility for accommodations and/or auxiliary aids.

 In order to determine reasonable accommodations, AccessAbility Services (AAS) may request documentation in order to establish the presence of a disability and the impact it has on the student in a postsecondary environment.
 Students who are seeking accommodations at Western Connecticut State University (WCSU) should submit comprehensive documentation and an Accommodation Intake Form to AAS.
 In order to respect a student’s right to voluntarily disclose a disability, AAS initiates services only after the student submits an Accommodation Intake Form.

-Documentation is used to verify eligibility for accommodations and/or auxiliary aids under Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Amendment Act 2008 (ADAAA), and is necessary to support student requests.
+While students are a vital source of information, documentation is used to verify eligibility for accommodations and/or auxiliary aids under Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Amendment Act 2008 (ADAAA), and may be necessary to support student requests.
 In determining disability status, WCSU is guided by federal law which defines persons with disabilities as those who:

 - have a physical or mental impairment that significantly restricts one or more major life activity, such as, caring for oneself, hearing, learning, reading, speaking, breathing, or working;